-NSF's STTR program provides non-dilutive funds for early-stage research and development (R&D) at small businesses.
+NSF's SBIR program provides non-dilutive funds for early-stage research and development (R&D) at small businesses.
 This R&D should be based on innovative, transformational technology with potential for substantial commercial and/or societal benefits.
-The program invites proposals from small businesses across a broad range of science and engineering disciplines in collaboration with researchers at universities, Federally-Funded Research and Development Centers, and other non-profit institutions.
+The program invites proposals from small businesses across a broad range of science and engineering disciplines.
 If you are successful, you will receive a grant of up to \$225,000 for a 6-12 month development/feasibility project.
-You can then compete for a second grant of up to \$750,000 over a 2 year period, with the aim of advancing the technology toward commercial deployment.
+You can then compete for a second grant of up to \$750,000 over a 2-year period, with the aim of advancing the technology toward commercial deployment.

-The award duration of 6-12 months is new as of this solicitation.
-STTR Phase I awards previously had a duration of 12 months.
+The award amount of \$225,000 is new as of this solicitation.
+The previous award amount for SBIR Phase I was \$150,000.
+The award duration of 6-12 months is also new as of this solicitation.
+SBIR Phase I awards previously had a duration of 6 months.
 Proposers will indicate their requested duration on the cover page of the proposal.

 NSF encourages proposals from a diversity of entrepreneurs -- new and seasoned.
 What is most important is that you have a transformative idea or innovation and that your team's primary goal is the commercialization of the technology.
-Having no commercialization track record will not count against you - for many companies, an NSF STTR award is their first attempt at commercializing an innovation.
+Having no commercialization track record will not count against you - for many companies, an NSF SBIR award is their first attempt at commercializing an innovation.

-Small businesses that will be working with a research institution may also consider the Small Business Innovation Research (SBIR) program.
-SBIR is similar to STTR.
+Small businesses that will be working with a research institution may also consider the Small Business Technology Transfer (STTR) program.
+STTR is similar to SBIR.
 In fact, the programs are discussed in tandem at several points throughout this solicitation and on the SBIR/STTR website.
-However SBIR has a separate, concurrent Phase I solicitation with a similar due date.
+However STTR has a separate, concurrent Phase I solicitation with a similar due date.
 Several important differences between SBIR and STTR are outlined on the SBIR/STTR website.

 Video resources on the SBIR/STTR website provide a general program description, solicitation-specific information, and helpful proposal preparation advice.
-A follow-up series of Q&A webinars hosted by SBIR/STTR Program Directors will be held in the months leading up to the deadline date.
+A follow-up series of Q&A sessions hosted by SBIR/STTR Program Directors will be held in the months leading up to the deadline date.
 Links to register for the Q&A sessions will be posted on the SBIR/STTR website.